Using maps in concurrent / parallel contexts

 // generate a simple grid as input

-// fetch all vertices that are not on the boundary of the map
+// build a node list from vertices that are not on the boundary

 .filter_map(|v| {